by Karina Gafford

 If you don’t have good access to internet, though, then forget about it!
 Consider marketing to a much older generation instead, but if you’re planning on marketing to the Boomers, their higher buying power means that they’re less likely to compromise on any item on their wish list.
 It may be cheaper to try to integrate greater access to high speed internet instead.

-For more tips on marketing to the various generations, check out our blog on Key Words to Emphasize in Your Home Sale Listing.
 Many of these tips will apply for your rental listing, too.
 Also, if you’re currently living in one of these areas, or if you just received orders to relocate to one of these areas and are considering buying a home to later convert into a rental, make sure to first consult with a real estate agent who is experienced in your area.
 We recommend both reading reviews on and interviewing more than one agent before determining who would be best fit for helping your military family make this big decision.
 MilitaryByOwner’s recently improved local business listing section shows reviews and certifications of real estate agents to give you a more comprehensive look at agents in your area.